Uganda Army (1971–1980): 1972 invasion, growing factional violence, and Operation Entebbe

 When Obote's loyalists launched invasions in 1972 from Tanzania and southern Sudan, they were completely defeated by Amin's troops and allied Libyan soldiers.
 This failed invasion marked the beginning of "a new and unprecedently violent phase" of Amin's reign.
 His regime greatly empowered and further expanded the military, allowed soldiers to act with impunity, and ultimately caused a "destructive spiral of violence" that destabilized the country.
-As result of the increasing brutality and the growing number of troops of West Nile origin whose primary language was Swahili, Ugandan civilians increasingly began to perceive the military as a "foreign" force.
+As a result of the increasing brutality and the growing number of troops of West Nile origin whose primary language was Swahili, Ugandan civilians increasingly began to perceive the military as a "foreign" force.
 At the same time, Amin's following gradually became narrower as he grew paranoid and his resources to buy the troops' loyalty shrank amid Uganda's economic decline.
 The Alur were the first West Nile group that fell from power.
 As they were quite numerous and related to the Acholi and Langi, Amin's regime began to regard them as a security risk and purged them.
 The highest-ranking Alur officer, Lieutenant Colonel Valentine Ochima, was removed from the Defence Council and imprisoned in July 1971.
 Following Obote's invasion, Ochima was shot and all other Alur officers removed from important posts.
 Next, the Madi were disempowered mostly because they opposed the growing influence of Muslims in the regime.
 Madi soldiers were also accused of being undisciplined and aiding anti-Amin insurgents.
 The Lugbara also fell under suspicion as they were the largest West Nile tribe.
 To replace the purged troops, Amin began to enlist a growing number of Sudanese.
-The First Sudanese Civil War had ended in March 1972, and many Anyanya rebels opted to cross the border and enlist in the Uganda Army instead of remaining in their home country.
+When the First Sudanese Civil War ended in March 1972, many Anyanya rebels opted to cross the border and enlist in the Uganda Army instead of remaining in their home country or integrating into the Sudanese military, as per the agreement that ended the civil war.
 Some Lugbara, Madi, and Alur officers wanted to stop the growing chaos in Uganda by overthrowing Amin, but their conspiracy was crushed in July 1973.
 The year also witnessed another purge of the military.
 By the end of 1973, the Alur, Lugbara, and Madi were marginalized, and several high-ranking commanders belonging to these tribes had been ousted from the Uganda Army or killed.
 The army also proved incapable of containing incursions from Turkana cattle raiders from Kenya, though on several occasions they crossed the border in pursuit and carried out reprisals on Kenyans both there and in Uganda.
 In addition, Ugandan soldiers who had been sent for a training mission to Libya were ordered by Libyan leader Muammar Gaddafi to assist in the Libyan occupation of the Aouzou Strip in Chad in 1973.